edemaine/reveal-pug-talk/README.md

 This repository uses the
 [reveal-pug-talk template](https://github.com/edemaine/reveal-pug-talk)
-to slides by combining the following technology (all free and open source):
+to make slides by combining the following technology (all free and open source):

 * [RevealJS](https://revealjs.com/): a flexible HTML presentation framework, extendable by plugins and themes.
 Here we use: